gpozzi/capstone-google-analytics/README.md

 <img src="https://user-images.githubusercontent.com/52865532/147894340-1b5bb88e-e1b3-496a-ad0e-9ab23cf87ad3.png" width="700">

 ## 5. SHARE Phase
-In this phase, I'll be sharing a Google Sheets presentation which you'll be able to find [**`here`**](https://docs.google.com/presentation/d/1CkPvcjGs-CfqlsqgqwN1xjjvlNPCdZvbQtDTI0GeMME/edit?usp=sharing)
+In this phase, I'll be sharing a Google Slides presentation that can be seen [**`here`**](https://docs.google.com/presentation/d/1CkPvcjGs-CfqlsqgqwN1xjjvlNPCdZvbQtDTI0GeMME/edit?usp=sharing)

 ## 6. ACT Phase
 As a closing to this project, I'll write a response email to Mario Maven with the information solicited and some recomendations

->
+> Hey Mario!

+> I'm writing this email to let you know I've finished the task you assigned me.
+It was tough, but I learned and enjoyed it a lot.

+> I've also added some other questions to the ones you asked me because I find they can be useful to you to be able to further improve taxi service.

+> If you want to, we can have a chat via zoom and I can further explain some things I've seen.
+I've prepared a Slides presentation you'll be able to see [**`here`**](https://docs.google.com/presentation/d/1CkPvcjGs-CfqlsqgqwN1xjjvlNPCdZvbQtDTI0GeMME/edit?usp=sharing)

+> [**`here`**](https://docs.google.com/presentation/d/1CkPvcjGs-CfqlsqgqwN1xjjvlNPCdZvbQtDTI0GeMME/edit?usp=sharing)'s your Tableau Dashboard you asked me to help you with your weekly planning.